D-Brox/holy-notes/README.md

 * Notes with embeds added before 1.2.0 may break notebook and crash discord if they have a timestamp.
 To fix, just delete the timestamp inside the embed in notes.json
 * You may be unable to jump to DM notes added before 1.2.4 .
 To fix, replace the 'null'  segment of the 'Message_URL' with '@me' in notes.json
+* If you don't have a user cached and there is a note from that user, it may crash discord.
+This will be fixed in 1.2.5.

+* Please report any crash not associated with the ones above.
+It may be a problem of compatibility with other plugins.